Artesians/TCL/evidence/mechanics/equipment/weapons.md

 ## Blackcliff Series

-### BlackCliff Sword effect Persists through a Character Swap
+### Blackcliff Sword effect Persists through a Character Swap

 **By:** Cenpi\#3224

 [https://youtu.be/lqB9ifbFTLI](https://youtu.be/lqB9ifbFTLI)

-### BlackCliff Sword effect doesn’t activate if a Support takes the Kill
+### Blackcliff Sword effect doesn’t activate if a Support takes the Kill

 **By:** Cenpi\#3224

 [https://youtu.be/drij7iIl\_Tg](https://youtu.be/drij7iIl_Tg)

-### BlackCliff Sword effect doesn’t activate if a CO-OP Member takes the Kill
+### Blackcliff Sword effect doesn’t activate if a CO-OP Member takes the Kill

 **By:** Cenpi\#3224

 [https://youtu.be/YFyRpQF\_fcY](https://youtu.be/YFyRpQF_fcY) \(refer to link above for original atk values\)

-### BlackCliff Sword Effect Persists Even if the Holder Switches Off-Field
+### Blackcliff Sword Effect Persists Even if the Holder Switches Off-Field

 **By:** Lix-\#3417
 **Added:** 12/7/2020